ESC-10076 - Stratigraphy and Palaeontology

 Intended Learning Outcomes

-measure and record field geological information, and make basic interpretations in the field of past geological environments based on the relationships between different rock types and the fossils they contain: 3
+measure and record field geological information, and make basic interpretations in the field of past geological environments based on the relationships between different geological features: 1

 Study hours